David J. Lane (ambassador): Clinton administration

 From 1993 to 2000, Lane worked for the U.S. federal government during the Clinton administration.
 These included being Chief of Staff to the United States Secretary of Commerce, William M. Daley, and Executive Director of the National Economic Council.

 Philanthropic work

 In 2001, Lane was hired by the Bill & Melinda Gates Foundation, as part of expanding its presence in Washington, D.C., and maturing as a philanthropic organization.
 Lane served as Director of Public Policy and External Affairs, Director of Foundation Advocacy, and Director of the East Coast Office for the foundation, where he had responsibility for that organization's advocacy and public policy work on a range of matters that included global development and global health.
 He was a Gates Foundation representative to Bono's DATA organization that focused on problems in Africa.

 In 2007, DATA merged into the ONE Campaign, and Lane was named as president and chief executive of the latter.
-He emphasized the organization's purpose in fighting global extreme poverty and disease and urged leading countries to continue their commitment to bettering Africa, even in face of the late-2000s financial crisis.
+He emphasized the organization's purpose in fighting global extreme poverty and disease and urged leading countries to continue their commitment to bettering Africa, even during the 2008 financial crisis.